-Put in here whether all your staff received Prevent training and what it was part of i.e. online training in September 2022.
-You should also put in which of your governors have received online training in Prevent. - 4.6 The Prevent duty is part of our wider safeguarding obligations.
+Term 2024-25 - 4.6 The Prevent duty is part of our wider safeguarding obligations.
 The Senior Team in school are familiar with the Revised Prevent duty guidance: for England and Wales April 2021 and The Prevent duty: an introduction for those with safeguarding responsibilities, revised October 2022 and with other related material. - 4.7 Our Digital Safeguarding Policy identifies how we ensure that children are safe from terrorist and extremist material when accessing the internet in school. - 4.8 Our DSL is aware of local procedures for making a Prevent referral. - 4.9 All our staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 If there are any concerns this should be shared on CPOMS. - 4.10 The DSL should use their judgement in identifying children who might be at risk of radicalisation and act proportionately.
-This should include discussion with the Headteacher and/or the Director of Safeguarding in the trust before submitting a Prevent referral.
+This should include discussion with the Headteacher and/or the Head of Safeguarding in the trust before submitting a Prevent referral.